Location & Position

 Surgical Planning

-Surgeons can remove diseased segments without affecting healthy ones.
-Each segment is an independent functional unit.
+Remove diseased segments without affecting healthy ones.

 Radiology

-Interventional Procedures
+Interventional

-Precise targeting for biopsies, ablations, and localized treatments.
+Precise targeting for biopsies and ablations.

 Clinical Communication

-Universal language for doctors worldwide to discuss liver pathology.
+Universal language for doctors worldwide.

 I